Culture and Communication.

 Teachers from other disciplines will come to share their expertise on history, art history, and music.
 Through an interdisciplinary approach, we will explore how French identity evolved throughout the century taking into account the colonial wars, the women’s movement, immigration, the student and worker revolts of 1968, and other social disruptions in French society.
 By immersing ourselves in a wide array of artistic forms from this period of time, we will come to understand the influence French art and culture has had in shaping the western world.

-Advanced Topics in Latin (H)
+Advanced Topics in Latin (H): Intro to Literature

 The purpose of this course is to expose students to more authentic and unabridged Latin literature.
 Each year, the readings follow the interests of the students in the class.
-In recent history we have read works by Ovid, Vergil, Caesar, Plautus, Cicero, Suetonius, Catullus, Livy, Pliny the Younger and even Tacitus.
-Through the literature, we will examine the history and Culture of the Romans.
-Additionally, we often take the challenge to write Latin elegiac couplets in the style of Ovid.
+In recent history we have read works by Horace, Seneca, Ovid, Vergil, Caesar, Plautus, Cicero, Catullus, Pliny the Younger, and Livy.
+Through the literature, we will examine the history and culture of the Romans.
+Additionally, we often take up the challenge of composing basic stories of our own in Latin!

 Students will work with the instructor to determine the topic and focus of the course.